ruchikakumbhar10/Uber-Booking-Trends/README.md

 This project analyzes Uber Ride Booking Data to uncover booking patterns, demand fluctuations, cancellation trends, and customer preferences.

-Using **Excel for Data Cleaning** and **Power BI for interactive visualization**, the project transforms raw ride data into meaningful business insights that support operational decision-making.
+Using **Excel for Data Cleaning** and **Power BI for Interactive Visualization**, the project transforms raw ride data into meaningful business insights that support operational decision-making.

 ---